OPEN-AIR MUSEUM OF PLEIN AIR PAINTERS

 The visitor can relive the emotion experienced by the artists.
 In fact, in many places the landscape has remained intact and still retains all the charm and magic of that era.

-The Open-air Museum of Plein Air Painter (MDP) is divided into three sections:
+The Open-air Museum of Plein Air Painter (MDP) is divided into four sections:

 An itinerary on foot covering the places where the artists painted: